hon-nova/eCoffee/README.md

       - `Like`: Tracks which users like which products, with a unique constraint on the user-product pair
       - `Cart`: One-to-one relationship with User, includes methods to get total items and total price
       - `CartItem`: Represents items in a cart, linked to Cart and Product, with a quantity field
-      - `Order`: Linked to Cart, includes fields for payment status, order placement timestamp, payment intent ID, amount, and a method to get the total payment
+      - `Order`: Is linked to Cart, includes fields for payment status, order placement timestamp, payment intent ID, amount, and a method to get the total payment
-      - `OrderItem`: Linked to CartItem, includes all info about the purchased items.
+      - `OrderItem`: Is linked to CartItem, includes all info about the purchased items.
 The model is used to saved all purchased items for each order and to retrieve for later review
 5. `urls.py`
       This urlpatterns list defines the routing paths for URLs in a Django application: